 The rebate percentage has increased from 33% in 2004 to the current level of 80% (subject to a $5,000 maximum rebate).
 Landowners are required to submit an annual application to MASC.
 Once you are registered with MASC and receive a rebate, a pre-printed application form for the following year will be mailed to you when they become available.

-Additional information and blank application forms are available on the Farmland School Tax Rebate page or at your local MASC Insurance office.
+Additional information and blank application forms are available on the Farmland School Tax Rebate page or at an ARD and MASC Service Centre.

 The Wildlife Damage Compensation (WDC) program has two major components — wildlife damage to agricultural crops and predation of livestock.